AppliedEnergistics/Applied-Energistics-2/guidebook.md

 <ItemImage id="mod:item_id" />
 ```

-IDs from your own mod don't need to be qualified with the mod id.
+IDs from your own mod don't need to be qualified with the mod ID.

 The tag also supports the following attributes: